rouskinlab/DMS_CI/README.md

 # DMS_CI
-Method to compute a confidence interval for the DMS-MaPseq signal
+Method to compute a confidence interval for the DMS-MaPseq signal.